 You start your self-guided coast to coast part 1 walking holiday at St Bees and follow the coastline before heading east and entering the Lake District National Park, home to spectacular lake and mountain scenery.
 Between the Lake District and Kirkby Stephen the Coast to Coast route levels to cross undulating farmland.

 The terrain on this trail is a diversity of rocky mountain paths, limestone plateau’s, country lanes, rolling hillsides and farmland.
 If you are contemplating the Coast to Coast walk and would like to gain a better idea of its landscapes and terrain please click on Coast to Coast photo diary.

 Each night on the trail you stay in a different village along the route in selected walker friendly accommodation, with breakfast provided.
 Your luggage is transferred between accommodation each day.
-The minibus service will also transfer you with your luggage if you are ill or injured.
+The minibus service will also transfer you with your luggage if you are ill or injured and unable to walk.

 This walking holiday is available from April to October.
 You can book your holiday to start on any date of your choice.